 Clear Sky Meditation and Study Centre

 A centre for awakening using a balance of conscious interaction and silent reflection.
-This 300 property sits at the foot of majestic Bull Mountain in south-east British Columbia, in a stunning forested valley of pine trees and farmland.
-They offer individual and group retreats and courses throughout the year, with resident teachers Doug Duncan and Catherine Pawasarat and other senior students.
+This 310 acre property sits at the foot of majestic Bull Mountain in south-east British Columbia, in a stunning forested valley of pine trees and farmland.
+They offer individual and group retreats and courses throughout the year, with resident teachers Qapel (Doug Duncan) and Sensei (Catherine Pawasarat) and other senior students.

 The Dharma Centre of Canada